ivan-kleshnin/subjective-fullstack/README.md

 # Subjective Fullstack (book drafts)

-We all know how useful and important is to view other other peoples doing their job.
-Not to copy-paste (nothing wrong with that) but to reconsider your own choices, habits.
-Especially – if youre working alone.
-Or if you're newcomer.
-Or if you're learning something new.

 There are a lot of things people don't like talking about because they are "subjective".
-A lot of such things turns out to be more important for your productivity and quality you produce than those... "objective" ones.
+A lot of them turn out to be more important for quality and productivity than those... "objective" ones.

-The usual answer (if present) is "it depends" or "do how you prefer".
+Asking such questions, the common answer you get is "It depends" or "Do how you prefer".
-As if you have infinite time to try every library, framework, solution.
+As if you have infinite time to try every library, framework or approach.
-As if this process is more important then learning fundamental stuff like math.
+As if this process is more important then learning fundamentals, doing physical exercices, etc.

-In this text I will explore the most "secret" subjects, compare alternative solutions (if there are) and give you some guides to reasonably choose between them (instead of "trying them all").
+In this text I will explore the most "secret" areas, compare their alternatives, and give some guides to reasonably choose between them.

 - [ ] Project
   - [ ] [Project file structure](./project/project-file-structure.md)